avillela/otel-python-lab/docs/quickstart.md

 ## Shareable code

+**NOTE:** There is currently a bug that is preventing Kubernetes from running in GitHub codespaces.
+To work around this, you can run this tutorial locally in VSCode using [dev containers](https://code.visualstudio.com/docs/devcontainers/tutorial).
+I have opened [this issue](https://github.com/kubernetes-sigs/kind/issues/3748).

-Set up GH codespace.
+Set up GitHub codespace.
 Ref [here](https://medium.com/@armamini/kubernetes-on-github-codespaces-3851163411f3).

 Need to make sure that source GH repo is a [template repo](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-template-repository).
 There's a `Template Repository` checkbox in the repo settings page, just under the repo name.